 Paula Levin-Alcorn (MSW, LCSW) is an Adult Case Manager.
 She has a Bachelor’s degree in Psychology from Towson University and a Master’s degree in Social Work from the University of Maryland.
 Paula was a case manager at BIS from 1996 to 2001 and is delighted to be back.

-Jess Linquist is an Adult Case Manager covering Prince William County.
-She holds a Bachelor of Arts in Psychology from The George Washington University, where she also competed in Division-I Softball.
-She will graduate in May 2023 with a Master of Arts in Rehabilitation Counseling from The George Washington University.
-Her experience began with Brain Injury Services as an intern.
-She has been employed at Brain Injury Services since November 2022.
+Jess Linquist (MA, CRC) is an Adult Case Manager covering Prince William County.
+She holds a Bachelor of Arts in Psychology and a Master of Arts in Education & Human Development from The George Washington University.
+She is a Certified Rehabilitation Counselor.
+She has been employed at Brain Injury Services since 2022.

 Stephanie Lloyd is the Manager at the ADAPT Clubhouse.
 She has a Bachelor’s degree in Sociology from the University of Dayton in Dayton, Ohio.
 Stephanie has been employed by Brain Injury Services since February 2019.